 British Values and SMSC

-At Alma Park Primary, we actively promote British Values, as defined under the Ofsted guidance 2014, through our school vision, ethos, agreed rules, curriculum and teaching:
+At Alma Park Primary, our culture of mutual respect, belonging and collaboration is underpinned by British Values, which are taught and learned through our school vision, ethos, agreed rules, curriculum and teaching.

 'Ensure that they and the school promote tolerance of and respect for people of all faiths (or those of no faith), cultures and lifestyles; and support and help, through their words, actions and influence within the school and more widely in the community, to prepare children and young people positively for life in modern Britain.'

 The government defines these values as:

 - Rule of law